-Lebanon to default on Eurobond debt, says PM
+Lebanon to default on Eurobond debt as government decides not to pay

 Foreign currency reserves have fallen to "a worrying and dangerous level which pushes the Lebanese government to suspend payment of the March 9 Eurobond maturity because of a need for these funds," Prime Minister Hassan Diab said in a televised address to the nation.